 - Appliances with auditory feedback can be a problem if this confuses the user.
 However, if memory is a problem a machine that sends an end-of-cycle signal could be useful.

 Raising front loaders off the floor

 If you have a bad back or use a wheelchair, squatting or bending down to load and unload a front loader can be difficult.

 To help overcome access problems, you can mount a front loader on a plinth so its door is at waist height.
 Just make sure the plinth is stable and level, and able to hold the considerable weight of the front loader.

-The Amazon Washing Machine/Dryer Stand 2110, available from most appliance retailers for $212, which raises the washer or dryer about 38cm off the floor, has a lockable drawer for storing and can be used with most front loaders.
+There are front loader washer stands available, which raise the washer or dryer about 38cm off the floor, and sometimes have a lockable drawer for storing and can be used with many front loaders.